vazsimon/ZubRobot/README.md

 - Log Transport messages to exhange - Log messages sent and received from the exhange
 - Log logical events - Log events happening in the robot's business logic
 - The minimum tick size of the instrument - the robot will round the calculated prices to comply with the minimum tick size

+---
+**Disclaimer**

+This robot is only for educational purposes, to serve as a base for a market maker bot.
+For a real trading bot, you have to implement a feasible logic and trading strategy.